 Roxburgh’s planting and experimentation provided hard evidence of the Garden’s scientific and economic purposes, but he also began to landscape the grounds.
 He thus met the expectations of early European visitors, some of whom published descriptions which invariably used aesthetic language.
 For instance, Maria Graham wrote in 1810, ‘I was delighted with the order and neatness of every part’ .
 The pressure for the Garden to appear attractive as well as scientific was a subtle but continuing one.

-Roxburgh had enjoyed a good deal of independence, but during the time of his successor, Nathaniel Wallich, the government gradually began to articulate what it expected of the Garden.
+Roxburgh had enjoyed a good deal of independence, but during the time of his successor at the Kolkata Botanic Garden, Nathaniel Wallich, the government gradually began to articulate what it expected of the Garden.
 With official encouragement the Agricultural and Horticultural Society of India was formed in 1820 to facilitate the introduction of new species and to transfer British farming skills to India.
 That left the Botanic Garden to focus on its more scientific functions and Wallich spent much of the 1820s investigating the plant resources of areas previously little known to the British.

 Despite the Garden’s achievements however, the government reduced its budget in 1829 as part of a retrenchment exercise.
 Wallich had gone on leave to London the year before so was not able to defend the Garden.
 He took the Garden’s entire herbarium back with him and during his five year absence he demonstrated his strengths as a botanist and collector, working with other botanists to analyse his many finds.
 He built on Roxburgh’s earlier work by publishing his magnificent Plantae Asiaticae Rariores, and he did much to establish the Garden’s reputation in Europe as an important botanical institution.

-Wallich also used the Garden as a means of encouraging an interest in Western-style gardening, and freely distributed many horticultural plants.
+Wallich also used the Kolkata Botanic Garden as a means of encouraging an interest in Western-style gardening, and freely distributed many horticultural plants.
 In the 1830s he tried to counter the government’s view of the Garden as economically disappointing by closely involving it in the introduction of tea-growing in India in the 1830s.
 He also provided a large plot in the Garden for the Agricultural and Horticultural Society’s experimental work, thus further highlighting economic activity.

-Wallich paid less attention the general landscaping of the Garden, although visitors continued to describe it as a beautiful place.
+Wallich paid less attention to the general landscaping of the Garden, although visitors continued to describe it as a beautiful place.
 In the 1820s Bishop Heber wrote, ‘The Botanic Garden is a very beautiful and well-managed institution’.
 It was evident by the 1830s, however, that Wallich had no clear vision for the Garden, and he came under increasing criticism from younger British botanists working in India.

-He planned to devote part of the Garden to ‘order beds’ where similar species would be planted together so that they could be studied more easily.
+He planned to devote part of the Kolkata Botanic Garden to ‘order beds’ where similar species would be planted together so that they could be studied more easily.
 He felt very strongly that there should be a more vigorous effort to investigate the Indian flora, and that the Garden’s commitment to science should be clearly reflected in the way that it was laid out.